segmentio/segment-docs/src/connections/destinations/catalog/actions-sendgrid/index.md

 {% include components/actions-fields.html %}

-## Additional details for the 'Send email with Dynamic Template' Action
+## Additional details for the Send Email With Dynamic Template Action

 ### Usage
 The 'Send email with Dynamic Template' Action can be used to send emails via Sendgrid using [Sendgrid Dynamic Templates](https://www.twilio.com/docs/sendgrid/ui/sending-email/how-to-send-an-email-with-dynamic-templates).
 The Dynamic Template being used must already exist in Sendgrid.
 Use the Action field named 'Dynamic Template Data' to populate values in the Dynamic Template.